 Have you ever filled up your truck, motorhome, or other diesel-powered vehicle and accidentally spilled fuel on yourself?
 We know the feeling.
 That sense of dread because you know you’re going to smell for the rest of the day.
 Even running your clothes through the wash may not do the trick.
 Why exactly does the diesel smell stick to fabrics so easily?

 The main reason is that diesel is petroleum-based.
-Essentially, it’s oil, and we know oil and water don’t mix.
+Essentially, it’s oil, and we know oil and water don’t mix well.
 This is why running your clothes through the wash just doesn’t cut it.
 Water doesn’t break down oil like it does dirt and grime.

 Moreover, diesel is made with sulfur and nitrogen, which gives it a strong odor.
 It also evaporates slower than gasoline, causing it to seep into your clothing that much more.
 This means diesel can easily penetrate fabric with a pungent smell, stain clothing, and stick around even after a good wash.